 Starting in Kenya, startup Sanergy built a franchise network of clean, containerised toilets run by local micro-entrepreneurs.
 The community is engaged with running the Fresh Life Toilets at every step, with waste separated to make organic fertiliser, instead of polluting waterways.

 The success stories of Fresh Life Operators, from being able to afford educations to expanding franchises, are spurring on the ‘digital toilet’ model to be replicated within other urban slums.
-There are currently 1,691 active Fresh Life Toilets in informal settlements, with 50,000 daily uses from community members now with access to affordable hygienic sanitation and over 1,250 jobs created.
-This includes Fresh Life Operators and the attendants that they hire as they expand.
+There are currently 3,379 active Fresh Life Toilets in informal settlements, with 119,918 daily uses from community members now with access to affordable hygienic sanitation and over 250 employees, 60% of whom live in the communities they serve.